MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Ansible_with_Azure.md

     nano ~/PartsUnlimitedMRP/Labfiles/AZ-400T05-ImplemntgAppInfra/Labfiles/ansible/new_vm_web.yml
     ```

+1. In the nano editor, if needed, change the name of the region in the `dnsname: '{{ vmname }}.westeurope.cloudapp.azure.com'` entry to the name of the Azure region you are targeting for deployment.

+    >**Note**: Make sure that this region matches the Azure region where you created the **az400m14l03rg** resource group.

 1. In the nano editor, change the value of `vm_size` entry from `Standard_A0` to `Standard_DS1_v2`.
-1. If needed, change the name of the region in the `dnsname: '{{ vmname }}.westeurope.cloudapp.azure.com'` entry to the name of the Azure region you are targeting for deployment.

-    >**Note**: Make sure that this region matches the Azure region where you created the **az400m14l03rg** resource group.

-1. Locate the SSH string towards the end of the file, in the `key_data` entry, delete the existing key value and replace it with the key value that you recorded earlier in this task.
+1. In the nano editor, locate the SSH string towards the end of the file, in the `key_data` entry, delete the existing key value and replace it with the key value that you recorded earlier in this task.

     >**Note**: Make sure that the value of `admin_username` entry that is included in the file matches the user name you used to sign in to the Azure VM hosting the Ansible control system (**azureuser**).
 The same user name must be used in the `path` entry of `ssh_public_keys` section.